 No. Be wary of trainers who guarantee dog training results.
 Behavior is fluid and ever changing, and your dog is not a furry computer that can be reprogrammed.
 The success of any dog training program depends on many factors, many of which can’t be ethically placed under a guarantee.
-As a member of the Association of Pet Dog Trainers, we have pledged our dedication to a better approach to training.
+As members of the Association of Professional Dog Trainers, Pet Professional Guild, and Certification Council for Professional Dog Trainers, we have pledged our dedication to a better approach to training.

 What we can, and do, guarantee:

 - a commitment to the latest and most sound methods offered by the scientific community, as well as ongoing continuing education

 - a commitment to humane, gentle and fun training